christm45/OnStep-ESP-Web-Tools/EXEMPLE_USAGE.md

   - For ESP32, hold BOOT when prompted; press EN/RESET after flashing if it doesn’t auto‑reboot.
 - New firmware doesn’t show up:
   - Make sure the `.bin` is in `firmware\`.
-  - Run `.\sync_firmware.ps1` to regenerate manifests and refresh the page.
+  - Run `.\sync_firmware.bat` to regenerate manifests and refresh the page.
 - “Permission” prompt doesn’t appear:
   - Click the page, then `CONNECT` again; allow access to the serial device when prompted.